DevMoath0/currency_converter/README.md

 ## Installation

-To run the BMI Calculator app, follow these steps:
+To run the Currency Converter app, follow these steps:

 1. Clone the repository: